biazhong/test/files/Output.md

 ...
 ```
 Figures generated:
-- A plot of `Current Max Mean` versus number of rounds
+- A plot of `Current Max Mean` versus round
 - A plot of `Cumulative Simulation Time`
 - ...
 ### The PASS Procedure